mortazavilab/swan_vis/README.md

 sg.add_dataset('5xFAD_2', gtf='input_files/5xFAD_2_filtered_talon.gtf')
 ```

-### 3.b: (Alternative to 3.a) Adding transcript models to your SpliceGraph with expression data
+### 3.b: (Alternative to 3.a) Adding transcript models to your SwanGraph with expression data

 Alternatively to only loading in the transcript models themselves, you can also load in both expression data and your transcript models at the same time.
 To do this, obtain an abundance file that contains counts corresponding to occurrence of each transcript (I got mine from [TALON](https://github.com/dewyman/TALON)).
 There are a few things that each abundance file needs to be processed by Swan.
-* column 'annot_transcript_id': should correspond to the transcript ids found in each GTF loaded into your SpliceGraph.
+* column 'annot_transcript_id': should correspond to the transcript ids found in each GTF loaded into your SwanGraph.
 For instance, mine are ENSEMBL style ie. ENSMUST00000159265.1
 * counts for your dataset in a column with any name (well except for 'annot_transcript_id' or 'annot_gene_id'), your counts can also be spread across multiple columns in case you're trying to combine replicates

 The input to add_dataset now just includes the counts_file argument and the count_cols arguments, which should be assigned to the abundance file and a list of the columns that you wish to use as your counts columns.
 And in this case the columns I am using for each of my datasets are as follows: